timabell/0x5.uk/_posts/2025-05-08-open-source-dotnet-library-choices.md

 ### [Duende](https://www.nuget.org/packages/Duende.IdentityServer) OpenId server

 - ["This new product will remain open source but will be offered with a dual license (RPL and commercial)"](https://leastprivilege.com/2020/10/01/the-future-of-identityserver/#:~:text=This%20new%20product%20will%20remain,source%20community%20and%20our%20contributors)
+- Alternatives
+  - [KeyCloak](https://www.keycloak.org/) - a Java based self-hostable open source identity server.

+This one doesn't really deserve the "avoid" label these days, as it's been pretty clear for many years that this is a commercial offering, however it's included here because I think it is interesting that a move from Apache to dual licensing is part of its history.

 ### [ImageSharp]()